Event Details

 ANAS members receive a discount on their registration fee for the annual meeting.
 Please view our membership information if you are interested in joining.
 There are many other benefits of membership as well.

-Pre-registration includes morning coffee break, luncheon, and printed copy of Proceedings and free admission to the museum for the day.
+Pre-registration includes morning coffee break, luncheon, and printed copy of Proceedings.

 Registration is FREE for all students!